konveyor/konveyor.github.io/content/Forklift/InstallingForklift/installation.md

 The Forklift Operator can be installed using the OKD web console or the command line interface (CLI).

 ## Installing the Forklift Operator using the OKD web console
-Follow the steps below to install the Forklift Operator by using the OKD web console.
+Follow the steps below to install the Forklift Operator using the OKD web console.

 **Prerequisites**